ballerina-platform/module-ballerinax-hubspot.crm.commerce.taxes/ballerina/Package.md

    Choose account and authorize the client.

-4. `This site can’t be reached` message will appear.
+4. "This site can’t be reached" message will appear.
 Look in the URL and find the authorization code.

 5. Send a http request to the HubSpot.